 The second step in finding a career that can change the world is to be boldly opinionated when writing about your experiences.

 As far as my blogging was concerned, all the setbacks and incongruencies in policies in education, housing, health, and other areas made for the great content matter.

 I used blogging because I wanted to be able to share my thoughts with decision-makers – government officials, other teachers, education administrators, media, etc.

 Sure, I could have written about my frustrations in a personal journal, however, I never would have had the opportunity to use my blog posts as inspiration for testimonials before the local council, meet other teachers in other states experiencing many of the same issues, or connect with other education reformists.

 Sharing my writing on purpose started to break me out of my introverted shell.

 The more I wrote online, the more people saw me as influential.

 3.)
 Focus on high-quality writing, not going viral.

-Not only was I able to find jobs, but I was also able to find short-term consultancies, speaking engagements, and even used my blogging to start my own writing and consulting business.
+Not only was I able to find jobs, but I could also find short-term consultancies and speaking engagements, and I even used my blogging to start my writing and consulting business.